kasir-barati/html-css/01-html/README.md

 Its sole purpose is to prevent a browser from switching into so-called "quirks mode" when rendering a document ([ref](https://developer.mozilla.org/en-US/docs/Glossary/Doctype)).
 What is _Quirks Mode_?
 A way of differantiating between HTML standards, **used by browsers** ([ref](https://developer.mozilla.org/en-US/docs/Web/HTML/Quirks_Mode_and_Standards_Mode)).

+DOCTYPEs are for backward compatibility and preventing browsers from using something that they deem better.

 ```html
 <!-- https://www.w3.org/wiki/Doctypes_and_markup_styles -->
 <!-- 4.01 -->